rwgrier/rwgrier.github.io/_posts/2022/2022-07-31-beer-style-guidelines-2022.4.md

 I’ve got one more major release that I’m working on.
 I’m still hoping that I’ll get it done this Summer.

-Full list of release notes: <a href="https://www.beerstyleguidelines.app/release-notes/2022.4.txt">https://www.beerstyleguidelines.app/release-notes/2022.4.txt</a>
+Full list of release notes: [https://www.beerstyleguidelines.app/release-notes/2022.4.txt](https://www.beerstyleguidelines.app/release-notes/2022.4.txt)

 🍺